wojtekc17/semic.nginex/README.md

 # semic.nginex

-## This is example for euthorization in nginx vie username and password.
+## This is example for authorization in nginx via username and password.

 - ```compose-up.sh``` - script for running container nginex